DaveEveritt/decision-maker/README.md

 - [ ] trap for NaN when only one slider
 - [ ] untangle and abstract choiceYtotal and choiceNtotal calculations
-- [ ] make mobile-first with tabs or slider panes
-- [ ] store previous choices to load again
-- [ ] decide on a question text field or none?
 - [ ] enable deletion of reasons
 - [ ] update Open Graph Protocol image
 - [ ] replace `.choices fieldset h2` with legend and style